dfox/graybox-testing.org/index.md

 <div class="tile">
   <h2 class="post-title">Testing Tools</h2>

-  <p class="post-excerpt">We've built tools for popular frameworks and
+  <p class="post-excerpt">Tools for popular frameworks and testing
-  testing platforms which enable this style of testing.
+  platforms which enable this style of testing.
-  <a href="/tools/">Download tools and libraries to help you test</a></p>
+  <a href="/tools/">Download tools and libraries to help you
+  test</a></p>

 </div><!-- /.tile -->